Borough Park, Brooklyn: Religious observances

 The Orthodox Jewish population adheres strongly to halakha (Jewish law) and the Shulkhan Arukh (halakhic code), following religious laws in their daily lives.
 Saturday is the Shabbos (Ashkenazi pronunciation of Hebrew Shabbat, Jewish Sabbath), a day of rest, which is strictly observed by Orthodox members of the Jewish community.
 In some areas, a siren is sounded on Friday before sundown, to indicate the arrival of the Shabbos.
 Culturally and religiously, the Jewish population of the neighborhood is considered one of the most Orthodox in the world, as "[m]any families do not own televisions or attend movies.
 The children attend yeshivas, instead of public schools.
 Adolescent girls do not leave the house without making certain that their knees and elbows are covered, and at weddings and funerals alike, women and men sit separately, to avoid physical contact, as required by religious law."
 Additionally, stores in Borough Park sell or prepare only kosher food made under rabbinical supervision.
 There was a large controversy surrounding the erection of an eruv in Borough Park, because of differing interpretations of the application of Jewish law.
-An eruv was built in 1999-2000, and encompasses about 225 blocks in Borough Park.
+An eruv was built in 1999–2000, and encompasses about 225 blocks in Borough Park.
 Its use is still the subject of controversy.

-Mikvahs (Jewish ritual baths) are scattered across the neighborhood, as it is considered a vital part of Orthodox Jewish life.
+Mikvehs (Jewish ritual baths) are scattered across the neighborhood, as it is considered a vital part of Orthodox Jewish life.
 It is rather difficult to identify, as it is not usually explicitly advertised, to promote privacy among its users.

 Bobov

-Borough Park is home to the headquarters of Hasidic Judaism's large Bobov community, numbering an estimated several thousand families.
+Borough Park is home to the headquarters of Hasidic Judaism's large Bobov community (including Bobov-45) numbering an estimated several thousand families.
 It is one of Brooklyn's largest Hasidic communities, and also has followers in Canada, England, Belgium, and Israel.

 Satmar

 Satmar is one of the largest Hasidic groups in Brooklyn.
 It is characterized by extreme religious rigidity, complete rejection of modern culture, and fierce anti-Zionism.
 Satmar sponsors a comprehensive education system.
 It has two large boys' schools in Borough Park: one on 53rd Street, between 13th and 14th Avenues; and the other at 54th Street and Fort Hamilton Parkway.
-Their largest girls school, Bais Ruchel, is on 14th Avenue, between 53rd and 54th Street; the building served as a New York City public school until its purchase in 1979 by United Talmudical Academy, Satmar's educational arm.
+Their largest girls school, Bais Ruchel, is on 14th Avenue, between 53rd and 54th Streets; the building served as a New York City public school until its purchase in 1979 by United Talmudical Academy, Satmar's educational arm.